DoganM95/SJ1-Touch-Module/README.md

 ## Key Takeaways

 - Tip controlling mosfet (now called pmos) gate is pulled up to PD VCC (e.g. 12V or 20V) with a 472 labelled smd resistor
-- The gate of the pmos should never be left floating, else the tip will heat into oblivion
+- The gate of the pmos should never be left floating, else the tip will heat into oblivion and the pmos will overheat and break
 - The gate of pmos is grounded to control the power flowing to the tip from source to drain, with a 16 kHz pwm signal, where its duty cycle controls the temperature